anilkumarnimma/sociax-backend/README.md

 # Sociax Backend

-This is the backend for **Sociax**, a simple REST API built using Java and Spring Boot.
+Sociax is a backend REST API built using **Java and Spring Boot**.
-Sociax is intended to be part of a larger platform for international students in the US, starting with a job application tracker.
+This project is part of a larger idea focused on building useful tools and community features for international students in the United States.

+The backend currently supports:
+- Job application tracking
+- Community posts (housing, jobs, general posts)

-This backend project demonstrates how to design and implement REST APIs, properly separate controller and service logic, and handle basic operations like create, read, and update.
+This project demonstrates clean backend design, REST API development, and proper separation of controller and service layers.

 ---